Sally Wainwright: Career

 While at the University of York, Wainwright took an original play called Hanging On to the Edinburgh Festival and in the process found an agent, Meg Davis, for her writing.
 Meanwhile, she worked as a bus driver.
 When she was 24, she left the driving job after she started writing for the Radio 4 series The Archers.
 One of her contributions was to write an atypical story for the long-running radio soap in which the village shop was robbed.
 After that she wrote for Coronation Street, developing her writing skills, from 1994 to 1999.
 She has since said that working on continuing drama was "a great education in discipline and a lesson that great stories are hard work".
-She was mentored by Kay Mellor, who encouraged her to stop writing for soaps and to concentrate instead on original work.
+She was mentored by Kay Mellor, who encouraged her to stop writing for soaps and concentrate instead on original work.
 She created the TV series At Home with the Braithwaites about a woman who had secretly won the lottery.
 The programme was nominated for multiple awards.
 In 2006, she wrote the drama series Jane Hall, which depicts the life of a woman bus driver in London.
 Wainwright drew on her own experiences in scripting the series.

-She won the 2009 Writer of the Year Award given by the RTS in 2009 for Unforgiven, which took several awards including best TV series.

-Wainwright says that her strong yet flawed female characters are "almost real" to her and arrive "fully formed" in her imagination.
-She likes to control the television that is created and has done some directing and producing of her own work, partly to ensure the scenery and dialogue reflects Yorkshire.